eclipse-thingweb/playground/examples/tm/1-basic/README.txt

-This folder contains simple examples of how a Thing Model is done.
+This category contains simple examples of how a Thing Model is done.